MDanieechi14/tiktok-affiliate-promo-generator-n8n/README.md

 ## Key Takeaway

-This project shows how content production can be fully automated—from product input to ready-to-post TikTok promos—using AI and workflow automation.
+This project shows how content production can be fully automated, from product input to ready-to-post TikTok promos, using AI and workflow automation.

 ---